DLR-RM/AugmentedAutoencoder/README.md

 # Tensorflow Implementation
 # Overview

 1.)
-Train AAE using only a 3D model to predict 3D Object Orientations \
+Train AAE using only a 3D model to predict 3D Object Orientations from image crops\
 2.)
 For full RGB-based 6D pose estimation, also train a 2D Object Detector \
     (inference pipeline supports https://rmc-github.robotic.dlr.de/moro/single_shot_multibox_detector) \
 3.)
-Optionally use a standard depth-based ICP to refine the 6D pose (slower)
+Optionally use a standard depth-based ICP to refine the 6D Pose (slower)

 # Usage
 ### Preparatory Steps